Children & Families

-We are very sorry that Covid amongst the company required us to cancel performances in the week leading up to and including Christmas Eve.
+We are very sorry that Covid amongst the company required us to cancel performances in the week leading up to and including 24 December.
 We were extremely sad to disappoint audiences but followed procedures to keep everyone safe.
 Our box office team will continue to call ticket bookers to arrange a full refund for tickets purchased for the cancelled performances.

 1 hour (no interval)